SungHsiao-Hsuan/Database-Management-System-Project/README.md

 ## Database-Management-System-Project

+The full report is in the Database-Management-System-Project directory.

 ### Description
 This final project is to practice designing a database and data to learn the syntax of SQL instructions.